How to Visit Shoshone Falls, Idaho (October-November)

 Kayak to Shoshone Falls

-Daring travelers and locals alike can’t miss a change to visit Shoshone Falls by water.
-While swimming is out of the question here, you can rent kayak and see the stunning waterfall up-close.
+Daring travelers and locals alike can’t miss a chance to visit Shoshone Falls by water.
+While swimming is out of the question here, you can rent a kayak and see the stunning waterfall up-close.
 Kayak rental, operated by AWOL Adventure Sports, is located in Centennial Waterfront Park.

-The fun water journey can last from two hours to half day, adding addition stops such as Pillar Falls to your Shoshone Falls’ adventure.
+The fun water journey can last from two hours to half a day, adding additional stops such as Pillar Falls to your Shoshone Falls’ adventure.
 Kayaking is, however, a seasonal activity.
 Thus, plan your visit accordingly.

 Shoshone Falls Park - Roads and Destinations